michael2012z/BitBible/markdown/KJV/files/Ps.md

 22. Arise, O God, plead thine own cause: remember how the foolish man reproacheth thee daily.

-23. Forget not the voice of thine enemies: the tumult of those that rise up against thee increaseth continually.increaseth: Heb. ascendeth
+23. Forget not the voice of thine enemies: the tumult of those that rise up against thee increaseth continually.

 ## Psalms 75

-1. To the chief Musician, Al–taschith, A Psalm or Song of Asaph.Unto thee, O God, do we give thanks, unto thee do we give thanks: for that thy name is near thy wondrous works declare.Al–taschith: or, Destroy notof: or, for
+1. To the chief Musician, Al–taschith, A Psalm or Song of Asaph.Unto thee, O God, do we give thanks, unto thee do we give thanks: for that thy name is near thy wondrous works declare.

-2. When I shall receive the congregation I will judge uprightly.receive…: or, take a set time
+2. When I shall receive the congregation I will judge uprightly.

 3. The earth and all the inhabitants thereof are dissolved: I bear up the pillars of it.
 Selah.